junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Set listen mode #XLISTEN
 ========================

-The ``#XLISTEN`` command allows to put the TCP socket in listening mode for incoming connections.
+The ``#XLISTEN`` command allows you to put the TCP socket in listening mode for incoming connections.

-This command is for TCP Server role.
+This command is for TCP servers.

 Set command
 -----------

-The set command allows to put the TCP socket in listening mode for incoming connections.
+The set command allows you to put the TCP socket in listening mode for incoming connections.

 Syntax
 ~~~~~~